upendra9798/Projects/Readme.md

 4.In homepage wrote column instead of columns

-15. To update the data used drawer(not modal) from chakra UI(changed version), changed code of edit, delete icon to fit in drawer code so that it works on clicking edit icon and used toaster on delet
+15. To update the data used drawer(not modal) from chakra UI(changed version), changed code of edit, delete icon to fit in drawer code so that it works on clicking edit icon and used toaster on delete

+Note :- spacing doesn't work now so use margin instead